 Sensationalist headlines make it look like ‘tech bubble bursting’ is synonymous with ‘entire tech industry collapsing’.
 But tech bubbles have burst before, and the industry has never stopped.
 It has only kept on growing.
 In fact, tech is growing at incredible speeds.

-Even now, at the beginning of the latest burst, huge tech companies including Duolingo, Revolut, and countless other startups are still urging new tech applicants to apply!
+Even at the beginning of the latest burst, huge tech companies including Duolingo, Revolut, and countless other startups were still urging new tech applicants to apply.